igorator/CASHData/README.md

 1. Clone this repository.
 2. Install the dependencies using `npm install`.
-3. Start the development server using `npm run dev`.
+3. Start the development server using `npm run build`.

 ## Conclusion